caseyocampo/resume/README.md

 # Welcome to my GitHub profile!

 Hi, I'm Casey.
-I'm a Front End Developer who cares about code and is always striving to be a better developer.
-I do this by reading books, taking courses, building projects, and writing about things I've learned about.
+I'm a Front End Developer who enjoys learning more about accessibility, web development best practices, and how to become a better, more efficient human overall.
+I do this by reading books, taking courses, building projects, and posting about things I learn.
 I even started a [YouTube channel](https://www.youtube.com/channel/UCLy7uZaVQ7nl5kBpixhH5wA) where I'm beginning to catalog things I've learned.

-What makes me passionate about coding is that anyone can do it, as long as they put in consistent time and focus to learn.
+What makes me passionate about the technology industry is that there is a place for anyone here, as long as they put in consistent time and focus to learn.
+It's also a rewarding career where the far majority of people in it are friendly, smart, and encouraging.

 ## A little more about me